 Pinfold Lane Clay/Shale 100m The operator did not comply with a request for further information in respect of the ROMP application and is now considered to have lapsed.
 Although the site is a candidate for prohibition a buffer shall be retained until such time as an Order is confirmed.
-Stoney Beach Clay/Shale 100m Planning permission has been granted for a waste facility at the quarry which is subject to a \$106 which prevents mineral extraction.
-Although the site is being developed for an alternative use a buffer shall be retained until such time as the planning permission is implemented.
+Stoney Beach Clay/Shale 100m Planning permission has be granted for a waste facility the quarry which is subject a S106 which prevents mine extraction.
+Although the site being developed for an alternative use a buffer sha be retained until such time the planning permission is implemented.
 Ruby Shale 100m The site has not been worked for a number of years and has naturally regenerated.
 Although the site is a candidate for prohibition a buffer shall be retained until such time as an Order is confirmed.
 Ddol Uchaf Sand and Gravel 100m The site is dormant but the operator has indicated that they intend to work the site in the near future.
 Ddol Uchaf extension Sand and Gravel 100m Proposed Allocation - extension to existing quarry Fron Haul Sand and Gravel 100m Active Sandy Lane Farm, Kinnerton Sand and Gravel 100m Active Maes Mynan Sand and Gravel 100m Active